 3. Ask your children what they are grateful for today.

 Try to get them to talk about something that makes them feel happy or secure such as their stuffed animal, favorite toy, sibling, mommy or daddy, or a best friend.
 Talk about what it means to be grateful and why it is important.
 Talk about what you are grateful for (often tell your children that you are grateful for them).

 4. Ask your children what they are looking forward to about tomorrow.

 This can be at school or home, and this can allow you to plan for the next day together and allow your child to think about time and how it is relative to their life.
 Ask follow-up family conversation starters such as “Why are you looking forward to that?” and “What do we need to do to prepare for our picnic tomorrow?”
 Include your child in the planning.

 5. Ask your child what made them unhappy today.

 Just as it is important to talk about happy emotions, it is equally important to give your children opportunities to discuss and process more difficult emotions.
-This may give your child an opportunity to share something that happened at school that was upsetting or scary for them.
+This may allow your child to share something that happened at school that was upsetting or scary for them.
 Help your child discuss why they feel the way they do.
 And validate their feelings. (“If my friend played with someone else instead of me on the playground, I would feel sad too”).

 Remind your child that they can always discuss anything with their family.
-Make mealtimes a time of connection, trust, no judgement and safety with these family conversation starters.
+Make mealtimes a time of connection, trust, no judgment, and safety with these family conversation starters.
 This tradition will provide a foundation into their teen years when that connection is more important than anything!